-Each plan will be monitored through teacher observation, the keeping of planning and progress records and through the pupil’s own feedback.
+Each plan will be monitored through teacher observation, the keeping of planning and progress records and through the student’s own feedback.

 A detailed review will take place at the end of each term.
-The LSC and/or the Learning Support Teacher may meet parents to discuss the child’s progress in the light of the review.
+The SENCO and/or the SET Teacher may meet parents to discuss the child’s progress in the light of the review.

-In according to best practice we endeavor to accommodate where possible the inclusion of all students in the classroom so where possible the learning support will/may be conducted in the regular classroom during the timetabled subject time, this is achieved through team teaching, i.e. the learning support teacher will attend the class and work with the subject teacher for the best possible outcome for the student.
+In according to best practice we endeavour to accommodate where possible the inclusion of all students in the classroom so where possible learning support will/may be conducted in the regular classroom during the timetabled subject time, this is achieved through team teaching, i.e. the SET will attend the class and work with the subject teacher for the best possible outcome for the student.
 We do recognise that in some circumstances that this support may not be the best approach and in such situations the student will be withdrawn for intensive group or one to one teaching.

-In order to monitor student progress a meeting with the Learning Support Coordinator, Principal and learning support teachers will be held once a term to determine:
+In order to monitor student progress a meeting with the Special Educational Needs Coordinator, Principal and learning support teachers will be held once a term to determine:

 - Implementation of the school’s screening programme.

-- Progress of pupils in receipt of supplementary teaching.
+- Progress of students in receipt of supplementary teaching.

 - Level of parental involvement.

-- Referral of pupils for additional assessment and support.
+- Referral of students for additional assessment and support.